sonata-nfv/son-examples/README.md

 ## VNFs (`vnfs/`)

-Contains example VNF implementations.
+Example VNF implementations.
 Most of them are given as Docker container configurations so that they can directly be used in the emulator.
 But the Docker containers can also be included and executed within VM images to run them on the service platform.

 * `sonata-empty-vnf-docker`: Minimalistic empty VNF.
 * `sonata-iperf3-vnf-docker`: Iperf3 traffic generator.